Fritz Bracht: Career

 After training as a gardener, Bracht entered military service in 1917, and was deployed at the front until the end of World War I. Thereafter, he found himself a prisoner of the British, until 1919.

 On 1 April 1927, Bracht joined the Nazi Party with membership number 77,890 and was appointed leader of the NSDAP district of Sauerland in October 1928.
 He held the same position as of 1 March 1931 in Altena.
-Elected to the Prussian Landtag in April 1932, he was also elected to the Reichstag in November 1933.
+He was elected to the Prussian Landtag in April 1932 and to the Reichstag in November 1933 from electoral constituency 18 (Westphalia-South).
+He would remain a Reichstag deputy until the fall of the Nazi regime, switching to constituency 7 (Breslau) at the March 1936 election.
 He was appointed to the post of Deputy Gauleiter of Gau Silesia on 1 May 1935, serving under Gauleiter Josef Wagner.
 He also served briefly as acting Deputy Gauleiter in Wagner's other jurisdiction, Gau Westphalia-South from 1 to 15 August 1936.

 When Silesia was split into two Gaue, Upper Silesia and Lower Silesia on 27 January 1941, Bracht succeeded Wagner as the Gauleiter of the new Upper Silesia.
 He also succeeded to the position of Oberpräsident (High President) of the new Province of Upper Silesia, thus uniting under his control the highest party and governmental offices in the province.
 On 16 November 1942 he was named Reich Defense Commissioner in his Gau.
 On 20 April 1944, he was promoted to the rank of SA-Obergruppenführer.
-Within Bracht's jurisdiction was the concentration camp Auschwitz.
+Within Bracht's jurisdiction was Auschwitz concentration camp.

 In 1944, with war threatening Silesia, Bracht ordered that air defence facilities in his Gau be upgraded and made stronger, however, he could not prevail upon the Armament Ministry to do so.
 Major offensives were launched against Upper Silesia beginning in January 1945 and hostilities continued in the area into May.
-As the Red Army marched into Silesia at the war's end, Bracht and his wife both committed suicide by poisoning themselves with potassium cyanide on 9 May 1945.
+As the Red Army marched into Silesia at the war's end, Bracht and his wife both died by poisoning themselves with potassium cyanide on 9 May 1945.